xta0/xta0.me/_posts/2025-01-08-GenAI-Stable-Diffusion-VAE.md

 ## Variational Autoencoder (VAE)

-The VAE in Stable Diffusion doesn’t control the image generation process.
+The VAE in Stable Diffusion doesn’t control the image generation process directly.
 Instead, it compresses images into a lower-dimensional latent representation before diffusion, and decompresses the final latent back into an image after the diffusion model has finished sampling.

 ### The Autoencoder Architecture